 Seed companies often claim total autoflowering crop time from germination to harvest is usually 7-10 weeks.

-However, we’ve grown dozens of autoflowering strains and none have finished that fast.
+However, we’ve grown dozens of autoflowering strains and only a tiny percentage have finished that fast, and they didn’t produce heavy harvests or potent buds.

-Fortunately, we’ve noticed a few autoflowering seed sellers are being more honest about crop cycle duration.
+Fortunately, a few autoflowering seed sellers are being more honest about crop cycle duration.

 In our experience, autoflowering strains producing harvest weight and potency almost as good as photoperiod strains of the same type (autoflower Haze versus photoperiod Haze, for example), aren’t ready much earlier than photoperiod strains when you compare overall crop cycle duration.

-The generic expectatio for photoperiod strains grown from seed is 3-5 weeks in grow phase, 8-12 weeks in bloom phase.
+The generic expectation for photoperiod strains grown from seed is 3-5 weeks in grow phase, 8-12 weeks in bloom phase.

 Autoflowering strains spend 2-4 weeks in grow phase and about two months in bloom phase.